10 things You Should Never Do With your Smartphones [Updated 2025]

 This article identifies ten common pitfalls to avoid when using these technological wonders.
 From thoughtlessly closing background apps to overlooking app permissions, each point emphasizes the need for mindful smartphone usage.

 By steering clear of these pitfalls, users can enhance their smartphone experience while preserving device functionality and longevity.
 Let's explore the nuances of smartphone etiquette and unveil key guidelines for responsible usage.
-Here's a concise rundown of the ten things you should avoid doing with your smartphones.

 1. Frequently terminating recent applications